openremote/documentation/docs/user-guide/rules-and-forecasting/when-then-rules.md

 ![Manager Rules Editor](img/rules-editor.png)

 ## Guide to setting up your first When-Then rule

 To get familiar with the When-Then interface we will be creating a rule that turns on lights when the temperature drops below a certain threshold and just before sunset (makes sense right?).
 We only want this rule to be active on weekdays.
 This guide assumes you are using the [Demo](https://openremote.io/demo/).
 Otherwise you need to create some assets first.

+To create an asset and configure an attribute so it can be used in rules do the following:

+Creating an asset:
+   * Go to the `Assets` page and click the `+` icon
+   * Select the `Weather Asset` and name it **Weather**
+   * Click `ADD` to create the asset

+Enabling the rule state on an attribute so it can be used in rules:
+   * Select the **Weather** asset and click on `MODIFY`
+   * Click on the `>` icon of the `temperature` attribute and click on `+ ADD CONFIGURATION ITEMS`
+   * Select `Rule state` and click `ADD`
+   * Click `SAVE` to save the changes

+The remainder of the guide assumes you are using the [Demo](https://openremote.io/demo/) where all assets and attributes have already been created and configured:

 1. Switch from the `master` realm to the `Smart city` realm in the top.
 You will see the assets we use a demo setup.
 2. Navigate to the `Rules` page, here you will find some demo rules that are running at the moment.
 We will add our own.